-- 9.1 Concerns or complaints about the administration of a council's social media platforms should be made to the council's SMC in the first instance. - 9.2 Complaints about the conduct of council officials (including councillors) on social media platforms may be directed to the Chief Executive Officer. - 9.3 Complaints about a Chief Executive Officer's conduct on social media platforms may be directed to the mayor.
+- 9.1 Concerns or complaints about the administration of council's social media platforms should be made to the council's SMC in the first instance, under Council's Complaints Handling Policy. - 9.2 Complaints about the conduct of council officials (including councillors) on social media platforms may be directed to the Chief Executive Officer. - 9.3 Complaints about a Chief Executive Officer's conduct on social media platforms may be directed to the mayor. - 9.4 Council will ensure compliance with this policy through regular monitoring and training for all Council officials.
+Where breaches are identified, appropriate action will be taken in accordance with Council's policies and in particular the Code of Conduct Councillors and Staff Policy.